SilasMarvin/wasmind/actors/assistant/README.md

 # Assistant Actor

-The Assistant Actor is a conversational AI agent that manages chat interactions, tool execution, and dynamic system prompt generation within the Hive actor system.
+The Assistant Actor is a conversational AI agent that manages chat interactions, tool execution, and dynamic system prompt generation within the Wasmind actor system.

-This is just one version of an Assistant that can be used within Hive with sane defaults and reasonable interoperability.
+This is just one version of an Assistant that can be used within Wasmind with sane defaults and reasonable interoperability.
 In reality, anyone can create their own assistant with their own state management and messages.

 ## Quick Reference